Quick CV Dropoff

 Taking huge amounts of work home will undoubtedly have an impact on your work-life balance, so it should be avoided where possible.
 If you feel like you have too much on, speak to your manager or someone that may be able to help relieve some of the pressure.
 You should be able to leave work at work – the majority of the time.

 Make sure you are comfortable with what a company expects of you before accepting a role.
-Some sectors will be better than others, so make sure you know exactly what you are getting yourself in for, and choose a sector that works for you and your home life.
+Some sectors will be better than others, so make sure you know exactly what you are getting yourself in for, and choose an industry that works for you and your home life.

-Even when you are busy it is important to make time for yourself.
-Utilise your free time to do something productive like exercise or meditation.
+Even when you are busy, it is important to make time for yourself.
+You can utilise this to do something productive like exercise or meditation, alternatively if you’re desperate to spend an hour or two doing nothing, do nothing!
 Exercise is a proven and effective stress reducer as it pumps feel-good endorphins through your body, and helps lift your mood.
+But an evening on the sofa with a takeaway might be just as necessary.

 We would also always advise taking some time away from your desk each day.
-Whether that be an hour over lunch, or a ten minute tea break.
-This time away will allow you to gather your thoughts, and come back fresh and eager to get on.
+Whether that be an hour over lunch, or a ten-minute tea break – or both!
+This time away will allow you to gather your thoughts, and come back fresh and eager to crack on.

-If you make yourself available 24/7 you will likely be overloaded with work so it is important to harness the power of saying no. There is no need to be rude, but if you manage people’s expectations and offer advice and alternative solutions you should be able to say no to work that may otherwise sit outside of your remit.
+If you make yourself available 24/7 you will likely be overloaded with work so it is important to harness the power of saying no. You don’t need to be rude, but if you manage people’s expectations and offer advice and alternative solutions you should be able to say no to work that may otherwise sit outside of your remit.
 This will help you reduce your workload, and the stress you are under overall.

-Alternatively, you can find more help on securing your next dream job in our Candidate Resources section.
+Alternatively, you can find more help on securing your next dream job in our Candidate section.